dibley1973/Dibware.Extensions/README.md

 * Example 20140321-0525-DWDT WebPrinciple and WebIdentity added

 ## Standards
-Follow Microsoft c# standards
+* Follow Microsoft C# general standards.
-Suggested to use Resharper and follow suggestions where appropriate
+* Suggest use Resharper tools and follow suggestions where appropriate.

 ### Code Blocks
 * All code blocks must be wrapped in braces, even if just one line